srmcc/dcss_single_cell/README.md

-# Deterministic column subset selection for single-cell RNA-Seq
+# Deterministic Column Subset Selection for single-cell RNA-Seq

 This repository has been developed to reproduce the results in McCurdy, Ntranos, and Pachter (2017, BIORXIV/2017/159079).
 We implement the deterministic column subset selection (DCSS) algorithm (Papailiopoulos, Kyrillidis, and Boutsidis, 2014).
 We integrate the DCSS method and three comparision thresholding methods into two workflows for clustering (clustering_on_transcript_compatibility_counts and wishbone, forked into this repository) and apply it to two single-cell RNA-Seq datasets (Paul et al., 2015; Zeisel et al. 2015).
 This repository will download the datasets for you.